MEET THE TEAM

 Assistant ecologist

 Emily graduated from Nottingham Trent University in 2022 with a BSc in Wildlife Conservation.
 She has experience in ecological surveys, including PEAs, PRAs, and bat activity surveys, as well as BNG projects and surveying protected species like dormice and great crested newts.
-Currently, Emily is working towards her NE 1 bat license and aims to obtain dormouse and barn owl licenses.
+Currently, Emily is working towards her Natural England class 2 bat license and aims to obtain dormouse and barn owl licenses.

 Jonathan Cornish